miriamposner/digital_storytelling_adobe_premiere/digital_storytelling_with_adobe_premiere_pro.md

 From your project panel at the left of your window, click on a still image and drag it to the timeline to drop into your video.
 You'll notice that photographs have a default duration, which you can change by dragging the borders of the image on the timeline.

-(If you have a folder of images you'd like to import as a sequence, [here's](https://www.editvideofaster.com/premiere-pro-import-image-sequence/) (rel=undefined target=undefined) a faster way to import them.
-[Here](https://www.filmeditingpro.com/the-editors-guide-to-working-with-still-images-in-premiere-pro/) (rel=undefined target=undefined) is a more detailed walkthrough of Premiere's still-image editing features.)
+(If you have a folder of images you'd like to import as a sequence, [here's](https://www.editvideofaster.com/premiere-pro-import-image-sequence/) a faster way to import them.
+[Here](https://www.filmeditingpro.com/the-editors-guide-to-working-with-still-images-in-premiere-pro/) is a more detailed walkthrough of Premiere's still-image editing features.)

 # 15 Apply effects to an image (1)